Aldaviva/DryerDuty/Readme.md

 ## Alerts

-1. When the dryer becomes active, this program will send a Change event to PagerDuty with the summary
+1. When the dryer starts running, this program will send a Change event to PagerDuty with the summary
     ```text
     The dryer is starting a load of laundry.
     ```